Acceptance of Deposits by the Companies

 Section 74: Repayment of Deposits Accepted before the Commencement of this Act

-Section 74 is laying out the provisions regarding the reimbursement of those deposits which were received by the company before the beginning of the Companies Act, 2013; wherein there is any amount of principal or interest repayment that stands unpaid till date, then the company shall:
+Section 74 lays out the provisions regarding the reimbursement of those deposits which the company received before the beginning of the Companies Act, 2013; wherein there is any amount of principal or interest repayment that stands unpaid to date, then the company shall:

-- File the Form DPT-4 with the ROC within 3 months of the commencement of the Companies Act,2013 or from such date on which the repayment became due, furnishing the following details:
+1. File the Form DPT-4 with ROC within 3 months of the commencement of the Companies Act,2013, or from such date on which the repayment became due for furnishing the following details:

-i.a) All the deposits which were accepted by the company,
+i.a) All the deposits that the company accepted,

-i.b) amount which is remaining unpaid on such deposits including the interest amount,
+i.b) the amount that is remaining unpaid on such deposits, including the interest amount,

-i.c) necessary arrangement which has been made by the company with this regard.
+i.c) necessary arrangements that the company has made in this regard.

-- The company should repay this amount i.e., the deposit plus interest within a period of 3 years from the commencement of Companies Act, 2013 or the expiry of the term of these deposits, whichever is earlier.
+1. The company should repay this amount, i.e., the deposit plus interest, within 3 years from the commencement of the Companies Act, 2013, or the expiry of the term of these deposits, whichever is earlier.

 iii.
-The company if it finds it difficult to remit the repayment of such deposits along with interest amount to the depositors, shall file a request for extension with the Tribunal.
+The company, if it finds it difficult to remit the repayment of such deposits along with the interest amount to the depositors, shall file a request for extension with the Tribunal.
 The Tribunal shall allow such extension on the basis of reviewing the following points:

 iii.a) the financial position of the company,